hashgraph/hedera-mirror-node/docs/configuration.md

 transactionBody.memo.length() > 10 && transactionBody.memo.startsWith("MyApp")
 ```

 There are three phases to handling your filter expressions.
-Given they are essential Java code with the
+Given they are essentially Java code with the
 attendant special characters etc., the first phase is reading the expression from the configuration, be that
 a YAML or properties file.